 To learn more about the meaning and purpose of 'honors', check out the National Collegiate Honors Council (NCHC) website here.

 What are the benefits of joining the Global Honors program?

 Global Honors classes are taught seminar style and capped at 20 students per class.
 The small class size promotes a high level of engagement and a sense of community among the Program's students and faculty.
 Global Honors students repeatedly cite the learning environment as one of the best aspects of the program.

-Additionally, Global Honors students receive individualized attention from the Assistant Director and Associate Vice Chancellor relating to their academic interests and resources such as internships, scholarships, research opportunities, conferences, and study abroad programs.
+Additionally, Global Honors students receive individualized attention from the Program Administrator and Associate Vice Chancellor relating to their academic interests and resources such as scholarship, research, internship, and conference opportunities.

 Students also have the opportunity to work closely with a faculty member of their choice when writing their capstone.
 As a result of these interactions, faculty often direct students to other opportunities that better prepare them for their career or for graduate studies.
 They also tend to serve as wonderful references.